AmmarElsherif2021/DRCDV/README.md

 **_Return_**:

-The function sends a GET request to the backend API with the provided query parameters.
+The function sends a GET request to the server API with the provided query parameters.
 If the request is successful, it *return*s the list of users.
 Otherwise, it throws an error.

 ## **6. Code Documentation**